lawsonk16/hot_coco/README.md

 ## mods
 description: contains packages to prepare your data for a variety of experiments, including the following modules:
 - categories: manage the number of categories, their id values, and other qualities in your dataset
-- chipping:
-- classification:
+- classification: create a classification dataset from a detection dataset
-- images:
-- splits:
+- images: chip and modify images and associated annotations, ensure that images and annotations are formatted correctly
+- splits: split a file into multiple sections, create experiments using folders or lists of images, or create a sub-section of a dataset for faster experiments